Automattic/wp-calypso/client/state/sharing/keyring/README.md

 ### `requestKeyringConnections()`

-Get a list of keyring services.
+Get a list of keyring connections.

 ```js
 import { connect } from 'react-redux';